Elbrys/FirstSdnApp/README.md

        - Go to http://sdn-developer.elbrys.com and sign-up (or logon with your github account)
    - An OpenFlow switch connected to it (virtual (Mininet) switch will work)
        - Go to https://github.com/Elbrys/ODL-S/wiki/Connect-Network-Device and follow the instructions there
+       - You can use instructions for Mininet and then use the FirstSdnAppSwitch.py found in this repository to create the switch for you.
    - Python 2.7.x:
        - Test if your system already has it